The Tempest

 FREE

-Banished to a mystical island, Prospero has spent years honing his magical powers.
-Driven by a thirst for vengeance, he conjures a powerful storm to wreck a passing ship carrying his enemies, who soon find themselves at the mercy of his supernatural abilities.
+Banished to a mystical island, Prospero has spent years honing her magical powers.
+Driven by a thirst for vengeance, she conjures a powerful storm to wreck a passing ship carrying her enemies, who soon find themselves at the mercy of her supernatural abilities.

 Reimagined through the inventive lens of a Dungeons & Dragons gaming campaign, SVS infuses Shakespeare’s classic with thrilling adventure and boundless fantasy, offering a fresh, family-friendly experience guaranteed to captivate audiences of all ages.